 Or do you want to simply stay in your lane, never having to think beyond each task, never reaching outside the box?

 Which one do you think would lead you to gain that inspiration that will fuel your motivation to be more productive and happy at work?
-What will drive you will probably be the same thing that moves employees to care enough about the big picture to give the job their very best.
+What will drive you will probably be the same thing that moves workers to care enough about the big picture to give the job their very best.

 Haley Lynn Gray is CEO and Founder of Leadership Girl, a graduate of Duke’s Fuqua School of Business, and a serial entrepreneur.
 She is also a mom of four and Girl Scout Leader.
 Haley is passionate about helping women achieve their potential, and empowers them to overcome obstacles in leadership positions and entrepreneurial ventures. www.leadershipgirl.com